Plan your Leh Ladakh Road Trip

 - Mirpal Tso

 - Chagar Tso

 Before embarking on your journey, make sure you’ve packed all the essentials mentioned below for the easy flow of your trip.
-Unfold the adventures awaiting you on your road trip to Ladakh, and make sure to follow this extensive guide of all the essentials, one needs to carry on their Leh Ladakh Bike Trip.
+Unfold the adventures awaiting you on your road trip to Leh Ladakh, and make sure to follow this extensive guide of all the essentials, one needs to carry on their Leh Ladakh road trip.

 Sufficient and necessary clothes

 - Jeans & Trousers